awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-branch.md

 To use AWS CLI commands with CodeCommit, install the AWS CLI\.
 For more information, see [Command line reference](cmd-ref.md)\.

 Follow these steps to use the AWS CLI to create a branch in a CodeCommit repository and then push that branch to the CodeCommit repository\.
+For steps to create an initial commit and specify the name of the default branch for an empty repository, see [Create the first commit for a repository using the AWS CLI](how-to-create-commit.md#create-first-commit)\.

 1. Run the create\-branch command, specifying:
    + The name of the CodeCommit repository where the branch is created \(with the \-\-repository\-name option\)\.